ElliottFairhall/Project-Repo/README.md

 ### Stock-Analysis-Tool

-This project demonstrates various financial analysis techniques using Python, using Streamlit to visualise this information into an informative and user-friendly experience.
+This project demonstrates various financial analysis techniques using Python and using Streamlit to visualise this information into an informative and user-friendly experience.
 This project utilizes modules such as yfinance, matplotlib, and VaderSentiment to analyse stocks and extract news articles related to a range of stock tickers.

 The project creates visualizations of historical stock data, calculates returns, and analyses news article sentiment to gain a better understanding of the performance of stocks.